aidenprice/LandgateAPITest-Journal-Article/07 - Results.md

 Aligned with Fowler, Hameseder and Peterson's {\*Fowler:2012bn} experimental control showing that response data size affects response time, LandgateAPITest requests "Small" and "Big" responses.
 Small requests are either for a few features in GML or JSON or an image only a few tens of pixels in dimension.
 Big requests ask for 100 vector features or images 500 pixels in dimension.

 The distribution of their response times are shown in a box and whiskers chart, available at this [link](https://landgateapitest.appspot.com/graphs?campaignName=production_campaign&graphName=graph25).
-Box and whiskers charts show the interquartile range of a distribution. ~~The dataset is divided into four equal parts around the median value, shown as a red line.
-The first quartile (Q1) to the third quartile (Q3) are contained within the blue box and contain 50% of the points in the dataset.
-The "whiskers" above and below the box show the range of the data and in a normal distribution would contain over 99% of the data points.
-Skewed distributions end up excluding the outliers from the interquartile range, shown here as blue crosses.~~
+Box and whiskers charts show the interquartile range of a distribution.

 The "Big" requests have a similar Q1 to Q3 (interquartile range) to "Small" ones.
 The lowest values in the whiskers are significantly slower to arrive.
 Both have a significant number of outliers above the maximum response time whisker.